clemsos/community/README.md

 * FREEBASSEL Timeline: Improve timeline of Bassel's life
 * Interview Bassel's friends and family, publish the interviews.
 * Bassel's Art Show: Do a show with Bassel's artwork
+* FREEBASSEL DAY is March 15, 2016.
+That is the 4th year he is locked up, but this now the first where he is completely missing!
+Its also the same day
+* FREEBASSEL BIRTHDAY is May 22, 2016.
+Need a plan.